 Being physically active, and especially working towards building more muscle, will transform your body in a way that cannot be precisely reflected by a number on the scale.

-That’s especially true if you are already relatively fit and just want to get rid of a few more pounds of fat – someone who is starting their journey being very overweight will notice a more rapid change in terms of weight, than someone who is relatively fit.
+That’s especially true if you are already relatively fit and just want to get rid of a few more pounds of fat.
+Someone who is starting their journey very overweight will notice a more rapid change in terms of weight than someone who is relatively fit.

 A lot of people, at the beginning of their weight-loss journey, decide that they want to achieve a certain weight they were in the past, typically in their early twenties.

 Nevertheless, if you’re building muscle, you might end up being heavier than this specific weight, but looking and feeling better – fitter, stronger, and healthier.
 And there’s absolutely nothing wrong with that!

 That’s why it’s important to not fixate yourself on some number that you see as your “ideal weight,” but rather work towards a healthy and sustainable range.